5 Essential Oils For Sleep

 Ylang Ylang hails from the flower of a tree that grows in Southeast Asia.
 Studies support the theory that the floral, aromatic fragrance works as a stress reliever and lowers heart rate and blood pressure.
 The scent helps relax the body and can even serve as an antidepressant, an ideal essential oil for sleep.

 A cross between a lemon and an orange, bergamot is a hybrid fruit with a sweet citrus scent.
-Studies have shown that when bergamot essential oil is used in aromatherapy, it can relieve anxiety, reduce stress and calm the body and mind.
+Studies have shown that when bergamot essential oil is used in aromatherapy, it can relieve anxiety, reduce stress and calm the body and mind in preparation for sleep.

 As the name implies, cedarwood oil comes from the wood of the cedar tree.
 According to studies, the rich, woody scent has a sedative effect that promotes restfulness.
-This oil also helps the body release melatonin, which aids in sleep.
+This essential oil is also great for insomnia as it helps the body release melatonin, which aids in sleep.

 How to Use Essential Oils for Sleep